InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Introduction

 \section{Introduction}

-In a data‑driven world, it is significant to understand and interpret vast and structured datasets.
-To uncover the meaningful insights, data analysts require not only considering the apparent information but also summarizing deeper patterns and relationships embedded within the dataset.
-Before the era of large language models (LLMs), common approaches relied on data processing libraries such as Pandas, NumPy, and Jupyter Notebook~\cite{yin2023natural}.
-Therefore, insight discovery primarily depends on extensive manual analysis and specialized knowledge.
-Currently, LLMs have promoted the development of agent‑based systems for automated data analysis and insight extraction.
+In a data-driven world, it is increasingly significant to understand and interpret vast and structured datasets \cite{qin2025multitend,lu2025bridging}.
+To uncover meaningful insights, data analysts require not only considering the apparent information, but also summarizing deeper patterns and relationships embedded within the dataset.
+Before the era of large language models (LLMs), common approaches largely relied on data processing libraries such as Pandas, NumPy, and Jupyter Notebook~\cite{yin2023natural}.
+Therefore, insight discovery is primarily dependent on extensive manual analysis and specialized domain knowledge.
+Currently, LLMs have promoted the development of agent-based systems for automated data analysis and insight extraction.
 Recent works such as InsightPilot~\cite{ma2023insightpilot} and InsightLens~\cite{weng2025insightlens} enable interactive data exploration via natural language, helping users rapidly identify key information.

-However, benchmarks for evaluating the insight exploration capabilities of agents remain scarce.
-As the only publicly available dataset in this domain, InsightBench~\cite{sahuinsightbench} exhibits significant flaws and inconsistencies, underscoring the need for a higher‑quality, more holistic benchmark for insight discovery.
+However, comprehensive benchmarks for evaluating agents' insight exploration capabilities remain insufficient.
+As one of the few publicly available datasets in this domain, InsightBench~\cite{sahuinsightbench} exhibits significant flaws and inconsistencies, underscoring the need for a higher‑quality, more comprehensive benchmark for insight discovery.
 Therefore, we performed a thorough analysis of the existing Insight dataset and found numerous latent issues and inconsistencies.
 For example, the dataset contains substantial missing information, and some goal definitions are poorly conceived and overly broad.
 Several questions mention features or column names that are not in the source tables.
-In addition, the evaluation framework to assess agent performance is not sufficiently comprehensive, as it overlooks the accuracy of the generated insights and the novelty capability.
+In addition, the evaluation framework to assess agent performance is not sufficiently comprehensive, as it overlooks the accuracy of the generated insights and the novelty of the capability.

 To address the issues mentioned above, we performed a deep analysis of existing deficiencies and designed three essential criteria for a high‑quality insight benchmark.
 Moreover, we suggest two new insight types, Evaluative and Exploratory.
 Guided by these principles, we designed a dataset construction pipeline: (1) Refine the original goal.
 (2) Verify existing questions and generate new questions.
 (3) Answer questions and generate insights.
 (4) Summarize insights.
 Through the pipeline, we constructed InsightEval, a novel benchmark comprising 1000 insights covering six types, outperforming existing benchmarks like InsightBench.
 We enforced rigorous quality controls by combining both automated checks and expert review.